Connect

 Amazing, so let’s take a moment to go back in time.
 What did you believe about yourself as a child that you no longer believe?

 When I was a child, I didn’t know where my life was headed.
 I was often unhappy and unsure of my purpose.
 At times, I believed I would always live in poverty, and other times I thought I might die young.
 My mom, a single parent, worked two jobs to provide for me and my two younger sisters.
-She was an amazing woman who did the best she could with what she had naturally, spiritually, and emotionally.
-Still, she wasn’t very expressive with her emotions.
-I don’t remember hearing “I love you” as a child, but I know now that she loved us deeply.
+She is an amazing woman who did the best she could with what she had naturally and emotionally.
+She wasn’t very expressive with her emotions because I don’t believe she knew how to do that and I don’t believe my grandmother was very emotionally expressive.
+I don’t remember my mom telling me she loved me as a child, I know now that she loves us deeply and now in my older years she’s very expressive with it.
+I tear up every time she says it.

 As the only boy and the oldest, I had to grow up quickly to help my mom.
 By age seven, I was teaching myself how to cook, my earliest memories are of making pancakes, eggs, and cream of wheat, which was a staple in our home.
 At twelve, I got my first job cleaning a church to help ease the load at home.
 Looking back, I realize we were living in poverty, though I didn’t always recognize it then.
 There are even moments I’ve never shared openly until now: I remember climbing into the dumpster behind a KFC in Columbia, Missouri after closing time to retrieve discarded chicken.
 I would bring it home and pretend someone had given it to me so my family wouldn’t worry.

 For a long time, I thought that was the life I was destined to live.
 I feared I would end up like my father, with multiple children by multiple women.
 But around age sixteen, I made a decision, that would not be my story.
 I chose to release the anger I carried toward my dad for not always being present, and that decision changed everything for me.
+Although my dad had his ways one thing I’m sure of is his love for me, in his latter years we grew more closer and I took care of him until he passed away.
+I learned that he only was doing what was modeled to him by his own father and I realized he showed me love in the way he knew how to show me love.
+Our relationship healed over time and for that I’m grateful.

 Today, I no longer believe the lies I once told myself as a child.
 I no longer believe I cannot be successful because I am.
 I no longer believe I cannot have a beautiful family because I do.
 I no longer believe I am unworthy of love because I am deeply loved.
 So many of the false beliefs I carried from my childhood have been replaced with truth, healing, and purpose.